 You have a right to complain to the Information Commissioner’s Office (https://ww.ico.org.uk ), which regulates the processing of personal data.
 You may also seek a judicial remedy.

 Custody, Retention of Files

-- After completing the work, we will be entitled to keep all your papers and document whilst there is still money owed to us for fees and expenses.
+- After completing the work, we will be entitled to keep all your papers and documents whilst there is still money owed to us for fees and expenses.
 We will keep our file of your papers for up to six (6) years, except those that you ask to be returned to you.
 We may copy all of Your Documents and Documents Held for You before releasing them.
 We ensure these processes and procedures are in line with the Transaction File Code and Guidance of the Council of Licensed Conveyancers.

 - We keep files on the understanding that we can destroy them six (6) years after the date of the final bill.
 We will not destroy documents you ask us to deposit in safe custody.
-If we take papers or documents out of storage in relation to continuing or new instructions to ask for you, we will not normally charge for such retrieval.
-However we may charge you both for time spent producing stored papers that are requested as well as reading correspondence or other work necessary to comply with your instructions in relation to the retrieved papers.
+If we take papers or documents out of storage in relation to continuing or new instructions to act for you, we will not normally charge for such retrieval.
+However, we may charge you both for time spent producing stored papers that are requested as well as reading correspondence or other work necessary to comply with your instructions in relation to the retrieved papers.
 Some of the exceptions include:

 - other conveyancing matters (other than the sale of property) for a minimum of fifteen years